-Providing a diversity of affordable housing options is increasingly important to maintain Manchester's community vitality and economic strength.
-Particularly with regard to ownership housing, Manchester has few affordable housing options for low- and moderate-income households.
-According to the Massachusetts Subsidized Housing Inventory (SHI) for Manchester, updated 12/5/14, Manchester's affordable housing stock is 4.8% of its total year-round housing stock, with 110 units counted on the SHI.
-Manchester would need an additional 118 units to reach the state's affordable housing goal of 10%.
+Providing diverse affordable housing options is increasingly important to maintain Manchester's community vitality and economic strength.

+Manchester has few affordable housing options for low- and moderate-income households, especially for ownership.
+According to the 2020 Massachusetts Subsidized Housing Inventory (SHI) for Manchester, Manchester's affordable housing stock is 5.05% of its total year-round housing stock (115 units).
+Manchester would need an additional 113 units to reach the state's affordable housing goal of 10%.
+When 2020 census figures are released, the number of year-round housing units will likely increase to about 2,350 units, and the 10% affordability threshold will correspondingly increase from 228 units to about 235.
+This would lower Manchester's percentage to 4.9% assuming the current 115 affordable units in the SHI.